bluesky/databroker/README.rst

 |build_status| |coverage| |pypi_version| |license|

+Databroker is a data **access** tool built around the `Bluesky Data Model`_.
+The data it manages may be from ingested files, captured results of a Python-based data analysis, or (most commonly today) experimtanl data acquired using the Bluesky Run Engine.

+Goals:

 * Provide a consistent programmatic interface to data, **regardless of storage details** like file format or storage medium.
 * Provide **metadata and data** in a coherent bundle, using standard widely-used